-BSCS students should rely on the choice of available shops and restaurants this respect.
-Besides, the Dormitory offers a student kitchen in the common area.
-The Orientation Week gives detailed information about on-Campus student restaurants, nearby supermarkets, food stores, etc. Special needs such as vegetarian, cholesterol-free, or religiously approved (Kosher, Islamic, etc) food is increasingly common in Hungary and should be obtained relatively easily.
+BSCS students should rely on the choice of available shops and restaurants in this respect.
+Besides, most accommodations offer a kitchen in the common area.
+The Orientation Week gives detailed information about on-Campus student restaurants, nearby supermarkets, food stores, etc. Special needs such as vegetarian, cholesterol-free, or religiously approved (Kosher, Islamic, etc.) food is increasingly common in Hungary and should be obtained in specialty stores.

-Living costs are relatively low in Hungary, by most Western standards.
-For comparison, an average daily shopping may cost 2000 Forint (10 USD), and dinner in a reasonable city restaurant starts in the same range.
-A complete lunch in a student restaurant costs ca. 500 Ft (ca. 3 USD).
+Living costs (as well as, of course, salaries) are relatively low in Hungary by most Western standards.
+For comparison, an average daily shopping may cost ca. 3000 Forint (11 USD), and dinner in a reasonable city restaurant starts in the same range.
+A complete lunch in a student restaurant costs ca. 900 Ft (ca. 3 USD).